DBlakeMorris/portfolio-app-react/README.md

 **What You'll Find Here:**

-A a bit about me as well as my work experience, education and a detailed breakdown of most of my skills.
+A a bit about me as well as my work experience, education and a detailed breakdown including most of my skills.

 **Take a Look:**